Vyral/base-template/_posts/2017-09-13-what-you-need-to-know-about-the-late-summer-market.md

 **If you are a buyer or seller above $400,000, price reductions are more common**.
 If you are a seller, make sure that you are priced a bit more aggressively than the competition.
 If you are a buyer, there could be some room for negotiation, so be ready.&nbsp;

 If you have any other questions about our current market or would like to know more about your specific neighborhood, give us a call or send us an email.
-We would be happy to help you!<br>&nbsp;
+We would be happy to help you\!<br>&nbsp;